iCliniq Logo

 Gene therapy and ERT have been more promising in managing the condition of these three.
 Even if these options do not cure the disease permanently, they are an efficient way to help manage most of the symptoms and improve the quality of the individual affected by Sanfilippo syndrome.
 They help stabilize the situation, but more research and human trials are still required to make this a viable treatment option.

 Sanfilippo syndrome is a severe health condition, and it reduces the life expectancy of the affected person by up to 10 to 20 years.
 Many research and clinical trials are conducted by the government and pharma companies in the hope of finding a cure.
 However, in the meantime, there are still options for managing some of the severe symptoms and improving the quality of life of the affected person, but it is essential to get early treatment.
-Hence it is vital to reach out to your doctor as early as possible if you notice any of the mentioned symptoms in your child.
+Hence, it is vital to reach out to the doctor as soon as possible if one notices any of the symptoms in the child.

 Tags: